-In an understandable attempt to bypass all that annoying spam, emails that onliners want to receive are getting lost in the shuffle.
-Newsletter subscription requests are not being completed, password reset and important emails are not getting to their intended parties.
+In an understandable attempt to bypass all that annoying spam, emails that you want to receive get lost in the shuffle.
+Newsletter subscription requests are not being completed.
+Password reset and important notification emails (domain renewals for example) are not acknowledged by the intended parties.

 Whitelisting, Allowed and Approved Senders

-- Gmail: Add the email address to your contacts.
+- Other Platforms: Just add the email address to your address book or contacts.

 When You Initiate the Request

-If you initiate the request, it is your responsibility to promptly add the other side’s email address or dot com information to your whitelist.
-This extra step will reflect that you are courteous and tech savvy!
+This is where Email Whitelist Etiquette comes in.
+If you initiate the request, it is your responsibility to promptly add the other side’s email address to your whitelist.

-Make sure you create a response or thank you page that clearly requests site visitors and subscribers to add the required email address to their whitelist right then and there.
-If onliners know the address to expect email from, the chances are greater that they will add that address to their whitelist and your email will get through.
+Make sure you create a response or thank you page that clearly requests site visitors and subscribers to add the required email address to their whitelist.
+If onliners know the address to expect email from, the chances are greater that they will add that address to their address book/whitelist for your email to get through.

 By learning how to whitelist and getting in the habit of doing so with each new request or contact, the emails you do want will have a better chance of landing in our inbox.